colmarius/ciclami-android/README.md

 What it does?
 -------------

 Shows a map with a crosshair and a marker at the user's position.
-Allows you to take a photo and upload it to a couchdb instance with current position and some description data.
+Allows you to take a photo and upload it to a couchdb instance with your current position and some description data.

 Build
 -----